 - Residential locksmithing

 - Detention locking systems

-Licensure is required for locksmiths in less than 20 states.
-In those states, locksmiths must demonstrate proficiency in locksmithing by passing a comprehensive locksmithing exam.
-In other areas, locksmiths can obtain voluntary certification from ALOA.
+In the 15 states that require licensure, locksmiths must demonstrate proficiency in locksmithing by passing a comprehensive exam.
+In other areas, locksmiths can obtain voluntary certification from Associated Locksmiths of America (ALOA).
 Certification from ALOA proves to employers and customers that a locksmith is proficient in all areas of locksmithing, including residential, commercial and institutional locksmithing.
 After passing the appropriate exam, locksmiths can become a:

 - Registered locksmith (RL)